TaloDev/docs/docs/unity/saves.md

 To create a save, use `Talo.Saves.CreateSave()`.
 Your new save will automatically become your chosen save (although the `OnSaveChosen` even will not fire).
 Internally, this causes the `RegisterFields()` function in your Loadables to be called.

+You can choose if your new save is available online, offline or both.
+Offline saves are created in the [`Application.persistentDataPath`](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) within a `saves.json`.

 ## Updating saves

 To update a save, use `Talo.Saves.UpdateSave()`.
 You can optionally pass in a new name for your save.

+## Online vs Offline saves

+When a save is created or saves are loaded with `SaveMode.BOTH`, the online version will be preferred if they are successfully retrieved.
+If not, (e.g. if your player is not connected to the internet), then the offline will be used.